ntclark/PostScript/EnVisioNateSW_FontManager/Readme.md

 Note also that just about everything done here (if not everything) is built using the [online documentation](https://learn.microsoft.com/en-us/typography/opentype/spec/) published by MicroSoft.
 Most everything needed to build more capability, if necessary, would be described therein.

 The project contains my simple COM object boilerplate.
 For a complex (hostable) COM object, see the PostScript project as the object, and the HostPostcript project as a sample host

+[^1]: Yes, this is **not** multiplatform, and I really don't care.
+Maybe linux has some sort of implementation for Direct2D and if so, great, maybe someday I'll try it.
+But, as I've said before "The needs of the many outweigh the needs of the few" - Spock.